TheFakeMontyOnTheRun/classes-of-equivalence/core/docs/other-characters.md

 # Supporting Characters

-## Caden "Jax" Fenn
+## Kade Fenn

 (Rebel Leader)

 ### Background

-A former prisoner who has become the leader of a small resistance group within the prison.
+A prisoner who has become the leader of a small resistance group within the prison.
 He helps the party by providing information, supplies, and occasionally joining the fight against the cult.